astroumd/lmtoy/docs/reduction_overview.md

 * On **unity** we need to ensure the TAP's are visible in the TAP URL of the ProjectID; this may need manual labor. (already done via malt?)

+* Ensure the data have arrived:

+       data_lmt_last

+  This will also report the last.obsnum that the database has.
+If all data have arrived, do

+       cd $DATA_LMT
+       make new2 OBSNUM0=123456

+  for that last.obsnum value.
+Then after this is done, update the new last.obnum:

+       echo 123456 > last.obsnum

 * The script generator needs to be be prepared.

   The steps are detailed in lmtoy_run/README.md, and the important directories are: